DAlexis/example-boost-tests-and-google-tests-with-cmake/README.md

-Boost tests and Google tests example
+Example of Boost Tests and Google Tests usage with cmake
 ==========================

 This is a simpliest example of usage of two different unit tests frameworks: